dglaeser/gridformat/paper/paper.md

 As a consequence, the work of implementing I/O into standard file formats is currently repeated in every framework and remains inaccessible for researchers developing new simulation frameworks or other research codes relying on I/O for visualization.

-To address this issue, `GridFormat` aims to provide an easy-to-use framework-agnostic API for writing grid files in various formats.
+To address this issue, `GridFormat` aims to provide an easy-to-use and framework-agnostic API for reading from and writing to a variety of grid file formats.
 By utilizing generic programming with C++ templates and traits, `GridFormat` is data-structure agnostic and allows developers to achieve full interoperability with their data structures by implementing a small number of trait classes (see discussion below).
 Users of both simulation frameworks and self-written small codes can write grid-based data into standard file formats with minimal effort and without significant